-- 1.5 "unwanted conduct that violates a person's dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment."
-This usually covers, but is not limited to, harassment on the grounds of sex, marital status, sexual orientation, race, colour, nationality, ethnic origin, religion, belief, disability or age. - 1.6 These definitions are derived from the ACAS guidance on the topic. - 1.7 Bullying and Harassment are behaviours which are unwanted by the recipient.
-They are generally evidenced by a pattern of conduct, rather than being related to one-off incidents. - 1.8 Bullying and harassment in the workplace can lead to poor morale, low productivity and poor performance, sickness absence, mental health issues, lack of respect for others, turnover, damage to the council's reputation and ultimately, legal proceedings against the council and payment of legal fees and potentially unlimited compensation. - 1.9 Examples of unacceptable behaviour might include; (this list is not exhaustive) - Spreading malicious rumours, - insulting someone, - ridiculing or demeaning someone, - exclusion or victimisation, - unfair treatment, - overbearing supervision or other misuse of position or power,
+- "Unwanted conduct that violates a person's dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment."
+This usually covers, but is not limited to, harassment on the grounds of sex, marital status, sexual orientation, race, colour, nationality, ethnic origin, religion, belief, disability or age. - 1.7 These definitions are derived from the ACAS (Advisory, Conciliation and Arbitration Service) guidance on the topic. - 1.8 Bullying and harassment are behaviours which are unwanted by the recipient.
+They are generally evidenced by a pattern of conduct, rather than being related to one-off incidents.

-- unwelcome sexual advances, - making threats about job security, - making threats of physical violence against a person or their family, - deliberately undermining a competent worker by overloading work and/or constant criticism, - blaming a person for others' mistakes, - preventing an individual's promotion or training opportunities - 1.10 Bullying and harassment may occur: - Face to face; - In meetings; - Through written communication including electronic communication such as e-mail or on social media; - By telephone; or - Through automatic supervision methods. - 1.11 Bullying and harassment may occur on or off the work premises, during work hours or non-work hours. - 1.12 Bullying and harassment by any employed persons can be considered examples of gross misconduct which will be dealt with through the Disciplinary Procedure at Gross Misconduct level and may result in summary dismissal from the council. - 1.13 If elected Members are bullying or harassing employees, contractors, fellow councillors, others then a referral through the Standards process in place at the time reported as a contravention of the Member's Code of Conduct could be an appropriate measure. - 1.14 If an employee is experiencing bullying or harassment from a third party the council will act reasonably in upholding its duty of care towards its own employees. - 1.15 In extreme cases harassment can constitute a criminal offence and the council should take appropriate legal advice, often available from the council's insurer, if such a matter arises.
+- 1.9 Bullying and harassment in the workplace can lead to poor morale, low productivity and poor performance, sickness absence, mental health issues, lack of respect for others, turnover, damage to the Council's reputation and ultimately, legal proceedings against the Council and payment of legal fees and potentially unlimited compensation. - 1.10 Examples of unacceptable behaviour might include: (this list is not exhaustive) - 1.10.1 Spreading malicious rumours. - 1.10.2 Insulting someone. - 1.10.3 Ridiculing or demeaning someone. - 1.10.4 Exclusion or victimisation. - 1.10.5 Unfair treatment. - 1.10.6 Overbearing supervision or other misuse of position or power. - 1.10.7 Unwelcome sexual advances. - 1.10.8 Making threats about job security. - 1.10.9 Making threats of physical violence against a person or their family. - 1.10.10 Deliberately undermining a competent worker by overloading work and/or constant criticism. - 1.10.11 Blaming a person for others' mistakes. - 1.10.12 Preventing an individual's promotion or training opportunities. - 1.11 Bullying and harassment may occur: - 1.11.1 Face to face. - 1.11.2 In meetings. - 1.11.3 Through written communication including electronic communication such as e-mail or on social media. - 1.11.4 By telephone. - 1.11.5 Through automatic supervision methods. - 1.12 Bullying and harassment may occur on or off the Council premises at any time. - 1.13 Bullying and harassment by any official can be considered as gross misconduct which will be dealt with through the Disciplinary Procedure at Gross Misconduct level and may result in summary dismissal from the Council. - 1.14 Bullying and harassment by any Councillor may result in a referral to the Monitoring Officer as a contravention of the Member's Code of Conduct. - 1.15 If an official is experiencing bullying or harassment from a third party the Council will act reasonably in upholding its duty of care towards its own officials. - 1.16 In extreme cases harassment can constitute a criminal offence and the Council will take appropriate legal advice if such a matter arises.

-The Legal position
+The Legal Position